 #10.
 Guard your computer from viruses

-If you are not sure what a virus is please visit What is a virus and how do I know if I have one? or Top 10 Tips to protect yourself against computer viruses
+Viruses can potentially ruin your computer so we all care deeply for this subject.
+The only way to save yourself from a virus attack is to prevent it from ever accessing your computer.
+If you are not sure what a virus is please visit What is a virus and how do I know if I have one? or Top 10 Tips to protect yourself against computer viruses.

 #11.
 Check and clean your registry from errors